carolynz/poetry-camera-rpi/README.md

 1. Set up your Raspberry Pi with Camera connection.

-2. Open up the Terminal on your RPi.
+2. Open up the Terminal on your Pi.

 3. Set up Raspberry Pi hardware to take Camera & Serial inputs:
 ```shell